 We hope that your child's attendance will be as good as possible but acknowledge that there are times when children will be off school due to sickness.
 Please contact the school office and leave a message on the answer phone as soon as you can.
-We encourage good attendance in a number of ways, including; rewarding children with certificates, awarding classes our attendance bear, maintaining regular contact with the Education Welfare Officer and writing to parents/carers when we are concerned about attendance.
+We encourage good attendance in a number of ways, including rewarding children with certificates, awarding classes our attendance bear, maintaining regular contact with the Education Welfare Officer and writing to parents/carers when we are concerned about attendance.

 We hope you will use the term dates when you plan your family breaks.
 We are no longer able to authorise holidays during term time.
-Absence from school can only be authorised in 'exceptional circumstances'.
+Absence from school can only be authorised in 'exceptional circumstances' and where attendance is at least 96%.
+Requests for leave of absence forms are available from the school office.